top of page

 And what does Wellington do?
 Cool as a cucumber, he tucks it into his pocket without even glancing at it.
 After all, he's sitting with sisters (yes, the duchess's daughters - told you he was a cad) and his wine is ready...

-Eventually, he read the message, which had been written at 10 p.m.
+Eventually, he reads the message, which had been written at 10 p.m.
 Turns out, the Prussians had been forced to retreat from Fleurus by the French, who had now crossed the Sambre River.
 Wellington couldn't quite tell the size of the French forces from this message, but he knew it wasn’t good news.
 Wellington continues his conversation like he's just been informed about the weather.

 After a while, Wellington instructs the Prince to get back to his headquarters right away, and after giving out a few more orders, he settles down to supper between Lady Frances Wedderburn-Webster and Lady Georgiana Lennox.
 But the Prince soon returns with more updates, whispering to Wellington that another dispatch has arrived from Baron Rebecque.
 It says the French are now moving up the main road to Brussels, practically on their doorstep at Quatre Bras.